Defining Measures of Worth

 In general—and contrary to the almost-universal application of the CPI—there is no definitive answer to the question of worth over time.
 The questioner has first to decide on the context.
 Nevertheless, some guidance can be given.
 Most of the discussion for the point-of-time (single-period) schema is applicable when comparing over time and in many cases those first nine definitions are preferable.

 The real price using a price ratio involves only pure-inflation; the bundle underlying the measure is unchanged from the base period.
 In contrast, relative value in consumption using the AHE measures the share the item is of a period-specific household bundle in period 1 to the share of what that bundle would cost in period 2.
 This latter answer incorporates both the change in price and the change in the size of the bundle itself.
-In fact, that property generally causes the relative value in consumption to be preferred to the real price concept, as the difference found only from pure inflation cause substantial misimpressions over time, as will be shown below.
+In fact, that property generally causes the relative value in consumption to be preferred to the real price concept, as the difference found only from pure inflation causes substantial misimpressions over time, as will be shown below.
 While one might consider that the use of the GDP deflator to compute the real price might alleviate this problem, in most cases it does not.
 Changes in the GDP deflator reflect changes in all prices (both consumer and producer goods) and total output.
 There is no particular item being measured.
 When the item discussed is a commodity, a price index of both consumer and producer goods and services would be inappropriate.

 The GDP deflator is a much better measure to compute the real cost, particularly when the project is large, such as the construction of a highway system.
 The real cost could be compared to similar measures that would be appropriate for the particular item.
 For example, the BEA publishes 26 GDP deflators for all the related components of the economy.[17]
 In many cases, defining the real cost using a specific deflator will tell a more interesting story.